Powerlink has a strong focus on seeking feedback and insights from customers and stakeholders to ensure our business is delivering valued outcomes.

 The 2025 study saw in-depth interviews and quantitative surveys completed with 71 stakeholders across 11 categories between July and August.

-Powerlink engaged external research firm Voconiq to conduct comprehensive community sentiment research across communities in the Southern, Central Queensland and North Queensland regions, covering more than 15 Local Government Areas.
+Powerlink engaged external research firm Voconiq to conduct comprehensive community sentiment research across communities in the Southern, Central Queensland and North Queensland regions, covering more than 17 Local Government Areas (LGAs).

-Conducted as the third data collection in this ongoing program, the survey builds upon baseline sentiment data from 2021/22 and 2023.
-A total of 1,870 survey responses were retained for analysis, representing the most current and substantial dataset available in Queensland on local sentiment towards renewable energy and Powerlink’s role in shaping Queensland’s energy future.
-About 23% of the total sample were existing landholders who co-exist with Powerlink in various regions.
+Conducted as the fourth data collection set in this ongoing program, the survey builds upon baseline sentiment data from earlier years.
+In 2025, a total of 1,950 survey responses were retained for analysis, representing the most current and substantial dataset available in Queensland on local sentiment towards renewable energy and Powerlink’s role in shaping Queensland’s energy future.

 Powerlink can lead collaborative efforts in the renewables sector by investing in social performance, transparent engagement, and community partnerships to achieve Queensland’s renewable energy goals inclusively.